iocage/iocage_legacy/doc/source/known-issues.rst

 As recent as FreeBSD 10.1-RELEASE-p10, there is some *interesting* interaction between VNET/VIMAGE and ALTQ, which is an ALTernate Queueing system used by PF and other routing software.
-Should you compile a kernel, make that you do not have any of the following lines in your kernconf (unless you want to disable VNET):
+Should you compile a kernel, make sure that you do not have any of the following lines in your kernconf (unless you want to disable VNET):

 ::